-MATH 130 (3-3-0) Precalculus Mathematics II: This course is the second of a two-semester sequence that provides the background for students who are preparing to take calculus.
+MATH 130 (3-3-0) or (4-3-2) Precalculus Mathematics II: This course is the second of a two-semester sequence that provides the background for students who are preparing to take calculus.
 Topics include graphing, systems of equations, matrices, complex numbers, mathematical induction, the binomial theorem, sequences and series, polar coordinates, parametric equations, trigonometric functions, inverse trigonometric functions, law of sines, law of cosines, and trigonometric identities.
 A graphing calculator is required.
+When taken for four credits, two hours of lab are included.

-MATH 131 (3-3-0) Algebra and Trigonometry: An in-depth study of the topics covered in MATH 129 and MATH 130.
+MATH 131 (3-3-0) or (4-3-2) Algebra and Trigonometry: An in-depth study of the topics covered in MATH 129 and MATH 130.
 A graphing calculator is required.
+When taken for four credits, two hours of lab are included.